sabondlovu/Bright-Learn-Coffee-shop/README.md

 - Revenue Analysis - This is to identify products that bring more money into the shop.
 - Identify the most selling products across all different products and store locations
 - Find the difference between the highest and lowest selling products, and look at the underperforming products
-- Come up with strategic recommendations that will assist the CEO in making decisions going forward.
+- Come up with strategic recommendations that will assist the CEO in making decisions in the future.

   Here's the process I followed to achieve the above.